daaa57150/QDScraper/README.md

 # QDScraper
-This is a rom scraper for recalbox.
+This is a rom scraper for [RecalBo](recalbox).
 Complements [sselph's scraper](sslelph) which uses rom hashes to find matches, I use mainly the name of the rom.
-It started as a "quick and dirty" program for me, but I found interest in making it clean and sharing it, so all in all it's not bad.
+It started as a "Quick and Dirty" program for me (hence the name), but I found interest in making it clean and sharing it, so all in all it's not bad.

 ## What it does
 ### Steps